drevops/renovate-example-source/README.md

 # renovate-example-source
 A test package to test Renovate config.
-Used to trigger releases.
+Used to trigger release updates.